 Triggering on heartbeat (server responsiveness)

 A heartbeat-related trigger can be part of a solution to monitor whether a server is responsive.
-One use case might be to alert an administration to evaluate whether to fail over from the master server to a standby server.
+One use case might be to alert an administration to evaluate whether to fail over from the target server The immediately upstream server for replica servers, edge servers, standby servers, proxies and brokers.
+See also 'upstream server' and 'central server'. to a standby server.
 (See Failover and Triggering on failed-over.)

 If the target server ... | the monitoring server can fire a trigger or extension of type ... |